SheltonLiu-N/SheltonLiu-N.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Xiaogeng Liu, currently a second-year Ph.D. student in Information Science at the University of Wisconsin-Madison.
 I am honored to conduct my research under the esteemed guidance of Professor [Chaowei Xiao](https://xiaocw11.github.io/#about), who specializes in security, privacy, and machine learning, with the goal of building socially responsible machine learning systems.
 I obtained my Master's degree from Huazhong University of Science and Technology in 2023, and was fortunate to be a member of [TAI group](http://trustai.group), mentored by Professor [Shengshan Hu](http://faculty.hust.edu.cn/HUSHENGSHAN/zh_CN/index.htm).
+I am honored to be awarded the <a href="https://blogs.nvidia.com/blog/graduate-fellowship-recipients-2025-2026/" target="_blank">NVIDIA 2025-2026 Graduate Fellowship</a>.

 My research interests lie in trustworthy AI, especially the robustness of machine learning models that emphasizes the model's ability to maintain performance and resist any kind of attacks or unexpected inputs.
 I have published several papers at the top international AI conferences with total google scholar <a href="https://scholar.google.com/citations?user=Gvs5nz8AAAAJ" target="_blank"><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 I am always open to collaboration and the exchange of ideas.
 If you'd like to discuss potential research opportunities or simply connect, please don't hesitate to reach out to me at **xiaogeng.liu@wisc.edu**